 You can revoke a token with this request format (user your token in place of

 curl -i -X POST -H "Authorization: Basic BASE64_ENCODED_APP_KEY_AND_SECRET" -H "Content-Type: application/x-www-form-urlencoded" -d "grant_type=client_credentials&token=TOKEN_TO_REVOKE" "/api/ts/v1/oauth2/revoke"

 The response contains the revoked token in the header; there is no response body.

-The Software Management Services API requires a special set of credentials that are associated with one or more Verizon business accounts and allow you to manage M2M devices through an API.
+The Connectivity Management API requires a special set of credentials that are associated with one or more Verizon business accounts and allow you to manage IoT devices through an API.
 These credentials are sometimes called “UWS credentials” or a “UWS account.”

-POST /api/m2m/v1/session/login endpoint at the beginning of each API session and receive a VZ-M2M session token that you must put in the header of all other API requests.
-To obtain a VZ-M2M session token:
+POST /session/login request to authenticate at the beginning of each API session and receive a session token that you must put in the header of all other API requests.
+To obtain a Connectivity Management token:

-POST /api/m2m/v1/session/loginrequest with the ThingSpace token in the header and your UWS username and password in the body.
+POST /session/loginrequest with the ThingSpace token in the header and your Connectivity Management username and password in the body.